 These two paths are highly dependent on you as a person and the other things you’re currently involved in in your life.

 Finding the best way that will work for you is the most prudent approach.
 If you are working, then part-time, self-paced online courses might be your best bet.
-If you are a student with a winter break, a short online coding bootcamp might be the best way to go.
+If you are a student with a winter break, a short web development bootcamp might be the best way to go.

 You mightn’t have the money to pay for any courses, and therefore your option would be learning from free YouTube videos, books, free coding classes, and articles.